wilsondenq879/Open_Copilot/README.md

 - LM Studio URL: `http://127.0.0.1:1234`
 - Reply language: user-configurable in `Settings`

-You can update the Ollama URL and reply language in the extension Settings page.
+You can update the Ollama URL, LM Studio URL, and reply language in the extension Settings page.

 ## Prerequisites

-Make sure Ollama is running locally and at least one model is installed.
+Make sure either Ollama or LM Studio is running locally, and at least one model is available.

+### Option 1: Ollama

 ```bash
 ollama serve